Skip to content

 Course Format

-The course runs for two weeks, giving students time to absorb and apply what they've learned at their own pace.
-Our aim is for students to understand and engage with the applications in a thoughtful way.
+The course runs over two weeks, giving students time to absorb the material and apply what they’ve learned at their own pace.
+The focus is on thoughtful engagement with the methods and understanding the reasoning behind each step, rather than simply following instructions.

 Credit Points